San Diego White Collar Crime Defense Lawyers

 - Willfully used confidential or private information to advise others to buy or sell.

-If you have information that may qualify as insider trading if you use it in the stock market, it is important to consult a lawyer who can advise you as to what your options are.
+If you have information that may qualify as insider trading if you use it in the stock market, it is important to consult a San Diego white collar crime defense attorney who can advise you as to what your options are.
 It may be that the information you have will not qualify as insider trading or that you can legally buy or sell stock even with the knowledge you have.
 If you are under investigation for insider trading, your attorney may be able to help you so charges are never formally filed.

 Money laundering is a process by which a person or organization attempts to conceal the source of illegally obtained funds.
 This is done through a series of complex financial transactions that make the money appear to have originated from legitimate sources.
 While money laundering used to be related to various types of organized crime, the scope has expanded to include any type of business, organization or enterprise.